Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

     Make sure the region is set to match the rest of your deployment.

-    a.
-Add the name "Scenario-1-vWAN-Hub"
+    1. Add the name "Scenario-1-vWAN-Hub"

-    b.
-Add hub private IP address of 10.40.216.0/23
+    2. Add hub private IP address of 10.40.216.0/23

-    c.
-Set the Virtual hub capacity to "2 Routing Infrastructure Units."
+    3. Set the Virtual hub capacity to "2 Routing Infrastructure Units."

-    d.
-Click "Next : Site to site" (add nothing)
+    4. Click "Next : Site to site" (add nothing)

-    e.
-Click "Next : Point to site" (add nothing)
+    5. Click "Next : Point to site" (add nothing)

-    f.
-Click "Next : ExpressRoute"
+    6. Click "Next : ExpressRoute"

     ![](./media/image13.png)

-    g.
-On the ExpressRoute tab, select "Yes" to create an ExpressRoute Gateway and select "1 scale unit -- 2 Gbps" for the "Gateway scale units" option
+    7. On the ExpressRoute tab, select "Yes" to create an ExpressRoute Gateway and select "1 scale unit -- 2 Gbps" for the "Gateway scale units" option

     ![](./media/image14.png)